IlnazMan/IlnazMan.github.io/README.md

 ## Hi, my name is Ilnaz.

 I'm from Innopolis, Tatarstan.
 I'm a mobile applications developer.
-Novadays I work in X5 Retail Group as a senior android developer.
+Novadays I work in AssistAgro as a lead android developer.
 Besides my professional careers, I'm interested in science.
 I'm a junior researcher.
 Quantum computation and machine learning are interesting research areas for me.

 I like to read the books.
 I prefer historical, scientific, non-fiction books.
 Periodically I read some self-development stuff.